221st Cavalry Regiment: Global War on Terrorism to present

-In 2001 the squadron was part of the 11th Armored Cavalry Regiment.
-After the events of September 11th 2001, elements of the squadron would be called to active service for security missions at Nellis Air force Base, McCarran International Airport, and other key pieces of infrastructure under Operation Noble Eagle.
-The entire squadron would be activated under the command of LTC Johnny H. Isaak, from June 2004 until April 2006, serving as OPFOR at Fort Irwin National Training Center while 1st Squadron, 11th ACR and 2nd Squadron, 11th ACR deployed in support of Operation Iraqi Freedom.
+The entire squadron would be mobilized under the command of LTC Johnny H. Isaak (CSM Robert Brown), from June 2004 until April 2006, serving as OPFOR at Fort Irwin National Training Center while 1st Squadron, 11th ACR and 2nd Squadron, 11th ACR deployed in support of Operation Iraqi Freedom.
+This deployment allowed the NTC to continue to operate as a training facility during the deployment of the 11th Armored Cavalry Regiment.
 During their activation the squadron would participate in over 15 rotations, successfully preparing over 50,000 soldiers from the US Army, US Navy Seals, Army Special forces and Marine Corps for deployment to the middle east.
+The squadron also participated in the first "Expeditionary" rotation executed by NTC, when it deployed (with Operations Group) to Fort Carson Colorado DEC 2005-FEB 2006, and conducted three rotations vs the 3rd Armored Cavalry Regiment under COL H. R. McMaster.